Phrogz/docubot/README.md

        Introduction
        Learning from Your Mistakes

-The sub-links in the table of contents will link directly to the subsection.
+The sub-links in the table of contents will link directly to the appropriate subsection.

 If you are using markup (such as Markdown) without specifying HTML `id` attributes, do not fret.
 DocuBot can automatically create identifiers for the following HTML elements: `h1 h2 h3 h4 h5 h6 legend caption dt`.
 In this scenario, add a `toc` entry in the metasection with a **comma-delimited** list of the exact text for the elements you wish to link to.
 For example: